To Ensure Adoption, Frontline Buy-in Is Crucial

 Emergence Capital’s latest research found that only 1 percent of the $300 billion spent annually on software venture capital goes toward technologies for deskless workers.
 With deskless workers making up 80% of the global workforce, that’s a problem.
 As one of few technology vendors creating technology specifically deskless workers, we’ve seen first-hand how significant of an impact this kind of technology can make.

-With Zinc Real-Time Communication, field service technicians, utility crews, hotel staff and more are more productive and engaged at work than ever before.
+With ServiceMax Zinc Real-Time Communication, field service technicians, utility crews, hotel staff and more are more productive and engaged at work than ever before.

-Most recently, DISH rolled out Zinc to their thousands-strong frontline field team.
+Most recently, DISH rolled out Zinc to its thousands-strong frontline field team.
 After testing different solutions and getting input from technicians on the best one, DISH chose Zinc as the solution to power real-time communication among field teams and their support centers.
 In addition to improvements in key business metrics, such as job duration, DISH has seen a boost in employee engagement and team camaraderie since deploying Zinc.